Email Webhook Configuration

 https://{obot_server_url}/api/sendgrid

-By default, SendGrid inbound webhook does not provide a way to verify the signature and payload coming from SendGrid.
-In order to verify requests that are coming from SendGrid, Obot provides a way to configure both OBOT_SERVER_SENDGRID_WEBHOOK_USERNAME
+By default, SendGrid inbound webhook does not provide a way to verify the signature and payload.
+To ensure only authentic SendGrid requests are processed, Obot supports basic authentication for the webhook endpoint.

-- Set
+-

 OBOT_SERVER_SENDGRID_WEBHOOK_USERNAME

-environment variables when you start Obot. - Configure SendGrid webhook URL with basic auth
+Configure SendGrid webhook URL with basic auth:

 https://{username}:{password}@{obot_server_url}/api/sendgrid